 - Rapporteurship on the Rights of Persons Deprived of Liberty

 - Rapporteurship on the Rights of Persons of African Descent and against Racial Discrimination

 - Rapporteurship on the Rights of Lesbian, Gay, Bisexual, Trans and Intersex Persons (LGBTI)

-- Unit on Economic, Social and Cultural Rights
+- Special Rapporteurship on Economic, Social, Cultural, and Environmental Rights

 The following documents are produced by the work of the rapporteurs and any functions other than those of the rapporteurs and actions taken on petitions:

 - Descriptions of tasks or mandates assigned to rapporteurs or working groups including the execution of special programs, studies and projects;

 - Recommendations made to the member states for the adoption of progressive measures in favor of human rights;